imvipul/merge-table/README.md

 # merge-table
 To update table A (with millions of records) with data from table B (which has 0.5 million records), Updating a large table in Oracle with data from a smaller table can be challenging due to the volume of data and the potential for long transaction times and resource contention.

+## Option -1: MERE Statement
 Here’s an optimized approach to update table A with data from table B:

 1. **Use a MERGE Statement**:
    The `MERGE` statement is optimized for such operations and can handle large datasets more efficiently.